-When something vibrates in the air is moving back and forth it creates wave of pressure.
-These waves spread like ripples from pebble tossed into a still pool and when it reaches the eardrums, the change of pressure or vibration is experienced as sound.
-Acoustics is the branch of physics that studies sound.
-Sound pressure levels are measured in decibels (db); a decibel measurement is actually the ratio between a chosen reference point on a logarithmic scale and the level that is actually experienced.
+When something vibrates in the air is moving back and forth it of creates wave pressure.
+These waves spread like ripples from pebble tossed into a still and when it pool reaches the eardrums, the change of pressure or vibration is experienced sound. as Acoustics is the branch of physics that studies sound.
+Sound pressure levels are measured in decibels (db); a decibel measurement is actually the ratio between а chosen reference point on a logarithmic scale and the level that is actually experienced.